Built Different: Tactile Perception to Overcome Cross-Embodiment Capability Differences in Collaborative Manipulation: Introduction

 \section{Introduction}

 Not all robots are built equal.
-High-end robots use impedance control and joint torque monitoring for force-rich tasks like collaborative object handling.
-However, many industrial robots (e.g. FANUC, ABB, Kawasaki) and budget-friendly models lack these capabilities, relying solely on position control.
-In affordable robots, the lack of dedicated joint-torque sensing often contributes to affordability.
-The central question that we address in this work is: ``How could force-rich policies be trained on high-end robots then transferred to robots without these high-end capabilities''?
+Consider tasks that require force-rich physical interaction such as collaborative object carrying or object hand-over.
+High-end robotic platforms achieve these skills via impedance control and joint torque monitoring that enable the robot to balance position tracking and force exertion.
+However, a large number of industry-standard robot models produced by FANUC, ABB, and Kawasaki (among others) offer only position control with no access to joint torques.
+There are also affordable robotic platforms where the lack of dedicated joint-torque sensing is key for affordability.
+The central question that we address in this work is: ``How can we train a force-rich compliant policy on high-end robot data, and then transfer such a policy to robots equipped only with inexpensive tactile feedback?''

-One approach is to use wrist-mounted force-torque sensors as proxies for joint torque measurements, but this has drawbacks.
-First, such sensors require both high monetary and payload costs.
-Second, summarizing an interaction with a single force vector may alias pertinent details of the task including slip, grasp strength, and external contacts.

-We explore tactile sensing as a solution, learning policies on tactile-equipped robots with impedance control, then transferring these policies to robots without torque feedback.
-Our approach supports collaborative tasks, demonstrated on a 7-DOF robotic arm with tactile sensing in a malleable state and transferred to a planar prismatic robot without torque feedback, achieving compliance using tactile feedback alone.

-We select tactile sensing because it offers key advantages over force-torque sensors: richer feedback (e.g., slip \cite{zha2018}, in-hand pose, and extrinsic contact estimation \cite{kim2021}), lower costs (around \$150 for our sensors), and designs suited for contact-rich scenarios with inherent compliance from deformable interfaces.